Łukasz Burliga

-Łukasz Burliga (born 10 May 1988) is a Polish professional footballer who plays as a defender.
+Łukasz Burliga (born 10 May 1988) is a Polish professional footballer who was most recently the player-manager of IV liga Lesser Poland club Kalwarianka Kalwaria Zebrzydowska.

 Career

 In the 2007–08 season, he won the Młoda Ekstraklasa title with Wisła Kraków's youth team.
 During the 2008–09 season, he played 12 games and scored 12 goals in the Młoda Ekstraklasa.

 During the second half of the 2008–09 season, he was loaned to I liga club Flota Świnoujście.

-On 18 February 2016, he signed three-and-a-half year contract with Ekstraklasa side Jagiellonia Białystok.
-In 2019, he was signed by Wisła Kraków, and left them on 17 May 2021 to join the fifth tier club Wieczysta Kraków.
+On 18 February 2016, he signed a three-and-a-half-year contract with Ekstraklasa side Jagiellonia Białystok.
+In 2019, he was signed by Wisła Kraków, and left them on 17 May 2021 to join the fifth-tier club Wieczysta Kraków.

 On 26 July 2022, he terminated his contract with Wieczysta and moved to Łódź for family reasons, where he joined the reserve team of Widzew Łódź.
 On 8 November 2022, he left the club by mutual consent.